gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 **Digital** companies like Google, Amazon, Facebook, Microsoft or Netflix have these traits in their blood and they live by these standards already for decades.
-For them "software" is their core product, they cannot afford piling up technical debt since they would cripple and risk their own future.
+For them, "software" is their core product, they cannot afford piling up technical debt since they would cripple and risk their own future.
 This is well understood by them.
-In contrary to non-digital companies with a oldschool enterprise IT departments and outsourced IT.
+In contrary to non-digital companies with oldschool enterprise IT departments and outsourced IT.

 These enterprises never considered "software" as a competitive